 In addition to being a celebrated savory seasoning, rosemary has a time-honored tradition of medicinal and therapeutic use.
 For centuries, it has been used to enhance memory, promote hair growth and relieve pain and tension.
-While none of its professed health benefits have been scientifically proven, studies confirm that rosemary is rich in antioxidants and contains natural anti-microbial properties.
-(See Reference 1)
+While none of its professed health benefits have been scientifically proven, studies confirm that rosemary is rich in antioxidants and contains natural antimicrobial properties.

 If working with fresh rosemary, allow it to dry out in a warm, dark place for several hours.
 Make sure the herb has lost most of its moisture, otherwise the essential oil can become contaminated with mold and spoil.